 Confidence in public situations has always been one of the aims of the Drama Department in the Senior School.
 With this in mind the Year 7 and Year 8/9 Drama Clubs set about their twice yearly small scale productions to parents and invited guests.

-Regular GCSE and A Level performances add depth and diversity to a girl’s experience.
+Regular GCSE and A Level performances add depth and diversity to a pupil’s experience.
 Theatre trips are arranged throughout the year to enable girls to experience a range of theatrical styles in performance.

-Senior girls visit the local Marie Curie Hospice and other local day centres through their volunteering for the Duke of Edinburgh’s Award.
+Senior students visit the local Marie Curie Hospice and other local day centres through their volunteering for the Duke of Edinburgh’s Award.
 The annual St Basil’s Sleep Out is always strongly supported by the Sixth Form, which entails sleeping out in a car park to raise money for Birmingham’s homeless.
-Projects organised through the local authority have involved the girls in removing graffiti from locations in the Borough and being involved in eco projects.

 Rock Choir meets weekly at the School, and also Solihull Swimming Club, Learning Curves and Starstruck use the facilities on site.
 The holiday activity programmes of FunFest and TeenFest are extremely popular.